 - Advanced Analytics services for “agile insights” and “intelligent” applications

-That’s why HCP can deliver the agile digital capabilities that businesses want with no impact on the integrity, reliability and performance of their core business systems.
+That’s why SCP can deliver the agile digital capabilities that businesses want with no impact on the integrity, reliability and performance of their core business systems.

 Industry-leading levels of performance and reliability

 To leverage new digital capabilities in demanding, real world, business environments, agile applications also have to meet customer requirements for enterprise grade levels of reliability and performance.

 SAP’s innovative HANA in memory database – the keystone of the SAP Cloud Platform – provides the exceptional performance that is absolutely fundamental for IoT and analytics.
 SCP also automates numerous time-consuming and often error prone manual tasks involved in the operation of applications, with functions such as scaling, load-balancing and self-healing.